kongtest/athanhcong.github.com/_posts/2013-03-19-adventurous.md

 People I meet in Singapore always want to ask me how do I feel living in Singapore?
 I usually say I like it, the working environment here is very good.
 Today I tell you the full story of my last year in Singapore, and how I like it.

 I came to Singapore with the eagerness to travel.
 A year ago, I decided that I need to travel.
-I'm ambitious, I'm young but I don't know what to do with these energy, so traveling is the answer.
+I'm ambitious, I'm young but I don't know what to do with this energy, so traveling is the answer.

 Singapore is very different with Vietnam, it likes chaos vs well-managed.
 Living standard here is higher.
 I still feel how eager I felt when I just came here.
 How I make [friends at the first day](http://kong.vn/ngay-dau-o-singapore/), and accept to go for a picnic with them to one of the farthest island of the country, just because I believe Singapore is safer.